Program in Near Eastern Studies

 History: All students will take at least one appropriate history course in the Department of Near Eastern Studies.
 Students in the Department of History will take at least two such courses.

-Social Sciences: All students will take at least two courses treating the Isalmicate world that are chosen from the offerings of the departments of anthropology, Near Eastern studies, politics, religion, and sociology, and the Woodrow Wilson School.
+Social Sciences: All students will take at least two courses treating the Isalmicate world that are chosen from the offerings of the departments of anthropology, Near Eastern studies, politics, religion, and sociology, and the Princeton School of Public and International Affairs.

 Junior independent work is divided between the student's department and the program.